tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 #### 2.4.1 Listing Identifiers for Tests

-The BDQ Framework organizes data quality Tests as ontology individuals, each with associated human-readable labels and persistent identifiers.
+The Fitness for Use Framework organizes data quality Tests as ontology individuals, each with associated human-readable labels and persistent identifiers.
 To support automated processing and reference, it is often necessary to retrieve a list of these Validation Tests, along with their identifiers and version-specific IRIs.
 The following competency question demonstrates how to query the ontology to obtain this information using SPARQL.

     PREFIX owl: <http://www.w3.org/2002/07/owl#>
     PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>